Housing Needs Assessment Update

 Find an appropiate place for me and my family

-by Gabriel M, 3 months ago
+by Gabriel M, over 1 year ago

 Hi, I live in Southside, near Fredericton High School (FHS), in a small two-bedroom basement apartment with my wife and two daughters.
 We recently became permanent residents.
 We love living in Fredericton, particularly our current location due to its proximity to our jobs, one daughter's school, and the upcoming university studies of our other daughter at UNB.